gbdev/meta/README.md

 # meta

-This repository keeps track of community wide configurations of our infrastructure that generally don't fit the other repositories.
+This repository contains community wide documentation and configuration files of our infrastructure that generally don't fit the other repositories.

 Documented: